lostromb/concentus/CSharp/Concentus.NuGet/Readme.txt

 	int thisPacketSize = encoder.Encode(inputAudioSamples, 0, frameSize, outputBuffer, 0, outputBuffer.Length); // this throws OpusException on a failure, rather than returning a negative number

-And there is the decoder path:
+And here is the decoder path:

 	OpusDecoder decoder = OpusDecoder.Create(48000, 1);